-As you’ve learned from reviewing the various models above, some vacuums can have cords as long as 20 feet which is more than enough for most users.
+As you’ve learned from reviewing the various models above, some vacuums can have cords as long as 20 feet, which is more than enough for most users.
 Those who live in smaller apartments also won’t have to worry about range as much as someone who lives in a mansion.

 Capacity is also a major determiner in the corded vs. cordless debate since it can have a significant impact on your cleaning experience.
 As you can imagine, the bulkier corded models will have a higher capacity than their cordless counterparts.

-On average, the best corded stick vacuums have over two liters of capacity while most cordless models can’t even handle a full liter of dust before you need to empty them out.
+On average, the best corded stick vacuums have over two liters of capacity, while most cordless models can’t even handle a full liter of dust before you need to empty them out.
 You might save some time when cleaning with cordless vacuum units since they have superior ranges.

-However, this benefit will be canceled out if you have to spend a lot of time emptying out dust throughout the process.
+However, this benefit will be canceled if you have to spend a lot of time emptying dust throughout the process.
 This can also be a major drawback for those with allergies since they’ll increase their exposure time.

-Vacuum cleaners, like any other appliance, are an investment.
+Vacuums, like any other appliance, are an investment.
 You’re putting your hard-earned money towards something that’s supposed to make your life easier.
 Like any other investment, you should look at the risk to reward ratio.

 For vacuums, that comes down to reliability.
 This is especially true for pricier units.
-If you’re buying top-shelf models that cost a pretty penny then that’s all the more reason to look for the most reliable option.
+If you’re buying top-shelf models that cost a pretty penny, then that’s all the more reason to look for the most reliable option.

 In general, corded vacuums tend to be more reliable and long-lasting than their cordless vacuum counterparts.
-This is subject to variables such as the manufacturer's quality assurance standards as well as the price point of the unit but the rule of thumb holds true most of the time.
+This is subject to variables such as the manufacturer's quality assurance standards, as well as the price point of the unit, but the rule of thumb holds true most of the time.

-You should take note of the versatility of corded vacuum cleaners.
+You should take note of the versatility of corded vacuum models.
 Many newer models let you release the cord and essentially convert it into a handheld vacuum when needed.
 This gives you the best of both worlds since you get superior performance and can still unplug when needed.

 The versatility of corded units is clearly visible with the 10 models we listed above.
 Multiple options on that list could function as three different vacuum types depending on what would best suit the situation.

 Finally, the best corded stick vacuum models tend to be better at cleaning than cordless models.
-Cleaning is the base function of a vacuum so it’s only fair that you factor it into your buying decision.
-Reliability is key but efficacy is just as important.
+Cleaning is the base function of a vacuum, so it’s only fair that you factor it into your buying decision.
+Reliability is key, but efficacy is just as important.

 In order to stay light enough, cordless stick vacuums usually have weaker motors that are detrimental to their cleaning performance.
-Those that do have acceptable performance are noisier than corded variants that would match or exceed their cleaning capabilities.
+Those that do have acceptable performance are noisier than corded variants that match or exceed their cleaning capabilities.